jpaulm/gofbp/README.md

 Process: Concat, Status: Receive
 </pre>

-Now look at the list of goroutines involved, and add the component names to your diagram, together with the "state".
-Typically the deadlock will be "between" the goroutines waiting to Send and those waiting to Receive.
+Now look at the list of goroutines involved, and add the component names to your diagram, together with the displayed "status".
+Typically the deadlock will be "between" some goroutines waiting to Send and some waiting to Receive.

 In MS-DOS, you can do the above all on one line, as follows: